ardentperf/cnpg-playground/lab/README.md

 * Azure: Standard_D4ps_v6 ...
 0.140/hr ...
 23.520/week
 * GCP: t2a-standard-4 ...
 0.154/hr ...
 25.872/week

-I recommend against bursting instance classes in cloud environments, because even with 4 CPUs, CNPG sandbox baseline cpu utilization might run hot (maybe over 50% depending on what you're doing).

 You're of course welcome to try different families than those above.
 These suggestions are targeting the lowest price point that will provide a consistent and reliable experience.

-Besides trying fewer CPUs or less memory, there are also some options like bursting instance families (but keep an eye on your cpu usage and your instance's baseline utilization for burst) or lower cost instance families like GCP's E2 family.
+Besides trying fewer CPUs or less memory, there are also some options like bursting instance families or lower cost instance families like GCP's E2 family.
+Note that even with 4 CPUs, CNPG sandbox baseline cpu utilization might run hot (maybe over 50% depending on what you're doing) - so if you try a bursting instance class then keep an eye on your cpu usage and your instance's baseline utilization for burst.

 ## Cost estimate for buying hardware to directly run Ubuntu (US Dollars)